OptiMaL-PSE-Lab/REINFORCE-PSE/README.md

 Current reward is printed over console and relevant profiles are stored in a `./figures/` subdirectory.

-Parameters (inside `main.py`):
+Main parameters (more available in command line interface from `main.py`):

 * method: 'ppo' or 'reinforce'
-* episode_batch: number of sample episodes run to estimate loss function
+* episode-batch: number of sample episodes run to estimate loss function
-* epochs: gradient descent steps taken after episode sampling (usually 1 for REINFORCE and ~5 for PPO)
+* chained-steps: gradient descent steps taken after episode sampling (usually 1 for REINFORCE and ~5 for PPO)
 * iterations: repetitions of sampling and optimize step

 ### Evolution of action distributions of sampled episodes